SheriWon/Extracting-and-Visualizing-Stock-Data/README.md

 <img src="https://github.com/SheriWon/Extracting-and-Visualizing-Stock-Data/blob/main/img/IBM.png" alt="Header"/>

-# Data Visualization with Python
+# Data Analysis with Python

 # 📄 Summary
-This course teaches how to present and visualize complex data in a manner that makes sense to people, and allows for insights to be easily seen and derived.
-This course makes use of several Python data visualization libraries such as Matplotlib, Seaborn, Plotly, and Folium, to explore Stock data.
+This course involves using Python to explore many different types of data.
+It covers how to prepare data for analysis, perform simple statistical analysis, create meaningful data visualizations, predict future trends from data, and more.
+It concludes with a final assignment predicting of the market prices of houses based on a detailed dataset.
+Each notebook here is incredibly detailed, and they collectively show the full process of predictive analysis.
+Some topics, such as data wrangling, have additional associated notebooks, due to the breadth of content covered in this course.

-🔑 Key Skills Learned
+## 📑 Main Topics
 - Webscraping to Extract Stock Data
 - Importing Data Sets
 - Data Wrangling